realityendshere/ella-sparse/README.md

 ## Requirements

+* Ember.js v3.4 or above
+* Ember CLI v2.13 or above
+* Node.js v8 or above

-Ember Try tells me that Emberella Sparse will work with Ember 2.4 LTS or newer.
-It also passes all tests in the latest versions of Chrome, Firefox, and Safari (macOS and iOS).
+It passes all tests in the latest versions of Chrome, Firefox, and Safari (macOS and iOS).

 ## Installation